dekstroza/mongonaut/Readme.md

 Easiest way to run this demo is to install sdkman, and using it install java (graal, latest) and micronaut (latest).

-Following instructinos assume using k8s on Docker for Mac/Windows (k8s installed with docker itself).
+The instructions assume k8s on Docker for Mac/Windows (k8s installed with docker itself).
 This makes exposing services through LoadBalancer easy, as they are exposed on localhost.
-By default ./mvnw clean install will also create docker image with Graal compiled binary inside, using provided Dockerfile.
+By default ```./mvnw clean``` install will also create docker image with Graal compiled binary inside, using provided Dockerfile.

 ## Building
+Code can be built with either maven or gradle, both rely on their respective wrapper.
+### Maven Build
 Build is performed with spotify's dockerfile maven plugin.
 To skip Graal build, run `/mvnw -Ddockerfile.skip clean install` which will build only the jar.
 To build the code run, this will build the code and create docker image with Graal binary inside.